Distracted Driving 2022: Statistics, Prevention, Attentive Driver's HabitsUpdated Nov. 30, 2021

 Good vision and the ability to use that vision effectively is essential to the attentive driver.
 These issues are covered at length in the first half of this section.
 You will learn precisely how your brain works with the visual information it receives while driving, to form conclusions and make safe driving decisions.
 A driver can optimize this process by adopting methodical visual search strategies while behind the wheel.
 Visual searching involves picking a target point on the roadway up ahead and alternating your attention between that spot and closer points along your path of travel, to ensure you absorb the maximum amount of visual information about the roadway.
 Your ability to make safe driving decisions improves, the more information you have to work with.

-The speed at which you are traveling and the space around your vehicle effect your ability to be attentive while driving.
+The speed at which you are traveling and the space around your vehicle affect your ability to be attentive while driving.
 It is essential to leave enough space between yourself and the vehicle you are following, to make sure you can see along your path of travel and will have enough time to avoid a collision if something unexpected happens.
 The faster you are traveling, the harder it will be to see what is going on around your vehicle and the larger your following distance must be.
 Setting an appropriate speed and following distance is easier than it sounds!
-We’ll talk you through it in the latter modules of “The Vigilant Driver”.
+We’ll talk you through it in the later modules of “The Vigilant Driver”.

 Every driver must choose to be attentive by paying attention to the roadway and focusing on the task at hand.
 You will encounter distractions, but it is up to you whether you allow them to impair your driving ability or alternatively, push them to one side and get your mind back on the job.
 Learning to deal with distractions is a vital stepping-stone in becoming an attentive driver.